-In December 2007, the UK Government published the Money Laundering Regulations 2007, which replaced the 2003 Regulations.
+In June 2017, the UK Government published the Money Laundering Regulations 2017, replacing previous regulations.

 CIPFA believes that public sector organisations should "embrace the underlying principles behind the money laundering legislation and regulations and put in place anti money laundering policies, procedures and reporting arrangements appropriate and proportionate to their activities".